rrealmuto/OoT-Randomizer/README.md

   * Some bugs with no player name or the wrong player's name appearing in text boxes are fixed ([#208](https://github.com/OoTRandomizer/OoT-Randomizer/issues/208), [#1854](https://github.com/OoTRandomizer/OoT-Randomizer/issues/1854))
   * The grammar of the Temple of Time altar hint message is corrected for win conditions that only require one item.
   * Text boxes for dungeon items in shops now include apostrophes.
+  * Text boxes for treasure chest game rupees now use the player name in multiworld.

 Differences between Dev-R and the main Dev branch (on [Testrunner's Fork](https://github.com/TestRunnerSRL/OoT-Randomizer/tree/Dev)):